ErikVerheul/OneBacklog/scripts/README.txt

 4. ssh to the server
 5. sudo ./installOneBacklog.sh to install the new version.
-6. Ctrl-F5 the OneBacklog.net page in your browser to check if the versioen number has changed.
+6. Ctrl-F5 the OneBacklog.net page in your browser to check if the version number has changed.

 Note: cd ../pm2 to open the directory with the nodejs app